-SSVF grantees work in coordinated partnership with their local Continuums of Care (CoCs).
-A CoC is a community plan to organize and deliver housing and services to meet the needs of all people who experience homelessness in a given community.
-SSVF grantees engage as active members in each and every CoC that lies within their SSVF jurisdiction.
-In particular, SSVF grantees formally participate in planning the local coordinated intake and assessment processes, which each CoC establishes for itself, for how all households experiencing homelessness access homeless assistance services and are matched with best fit resources.
-SSVF grantees are responsible for ensuring that SSVF is formally integrated into this local CoC process.
+SSVF grantees work in close partnership with their local Continuums of Care, as defined above, to establish a community-wide plan to prevent and end homelessness among Veterans.
+SSVF grantees engage as active members in each and every CoC where they are approved to provide SSVF assistance.
+In particular, SSVF grantees formally participate in planning the local coordinated intake and assessment processes (i.e., "coordinated entry"), which each CoC establishes for itself.
+This system creates a centralized or coordinated means for all households experiencing homelessness to access homeless assistance services and matches them with best fit shelter, housing and relevant services.
+SSVF grantees are responsible for ensuring that SSVF is formally integrated into this local CoC process and, where necessary, for taking a lead role in developing and implementing such processes for Veterans.